 As part of our city guides series, we interviewed Giulia Cimarosti who has previously lived in Cairo for 9 months and visited another 8 times.

-Giulia shares with us her insider tips on what to do in Cairo for those looking for the best places to see, eat, stay, drink, and explore.
+Giulia shares with us her insider tips on what to do in Cairo, Egypt for those looking for the best places to see, eat, stay, drink, and explore.